-15 Mar Just like braces for your teeth BUT for your toenails!
+15 Mar Nail bracing, just like braces for your teeth BUT for your toenails!

-Although here in Australia you may have never heard of nail bracing, it has been used widely around the world, especially in Europe for over 30 years!
+Although you may have never heard of nail bracing here in Australia, it has been used widely worldwide, especially in Europe for over 30 years!
 Nail bracing is a long-term treatment option and an alternative to surgery that aims to prevent the regrowth of ingrown nails.

 Why are my nails ingrown?

-The nail is a plate is made of keratin, that is attached to an underlying plate made of skin called the nail plate.
+The nail is a plate made of keratin attached to an underlying plate made of skin called the nail plate.
 The baby keratin cells grow at the base of your nail, and as they multiply, they get pushed outward.
 Compacted layers of old dead keratin cells form the hard, translucent nail that you see on your finger or toe.

 The nail must grow smoothly while also adhering to the skin of the toe, this is a delicate dance that is easily interrupted.
-A tight pair of shoes, a growth spurt during your teenage years, or just dodgy nail genetics can derail the keratin cells from the nails plate skin below.
-As the nail curves is can start to cut into the skin.
+A tight pair of shoes, a growth spurt during your teenage years, or just dodgy nail genetics can derail the keratin cells from the nail’s plate skin below.
+As the nail curves, it can start to cut into the skin.
 This is what an ingrowing toenail is.

 A list of potential causes of your disrupted nail growth:

 - Tearing/picking of nails